How to Fix QuickBooks Error Code 6130?

 Solution 2: Rename network data and .TLG files

-- Make a search for the files that have .ND and .TLG extensions.
+- Search for the files that have .ND and .TLG extensions.

 - Once you find these files, click them to rename.